testingisdocumenting/znai/td-documentation-cli/documentation/flow/structure.md

 * Pages
 * Page Sections

-MDoc encourages to split content into multiple pages.
+MDoc encourages authors to split their content across multiple pages.

 If you feel like you need to use nested headings, consider moving your content hierarchy one level up:
-* split page into multiple ones
+* Split overlong page into multiple ones
-* introduce chapters
+* Introduce chapters
-* focus on one thing at a time
+* Focus on one thing at a time

 # Similarity with OOP